Educational workshops for middle and high school students

 Main activities: Group work on archival documents, card game.

-INFORMATION, INFORMATION AND PROPAGANDA
+INFORMATION, PRESS RELEASE AND PROPAGANDA

 For students from 4th to 12th grade